numblr/glaciertools/README.md

     pip install awscli

 The script requires also that the aws cli is configured with your AWS credentials.
-Optionally with the --profile option it supports profiles setup in the aws cli by
+Optionally it supports profiles setup in the aws cli by

     aws --profile myprofile configure